MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/PowerShell/set-placev3.md

 ## Description

 Places depends on a fully set up hierarchy among your rooms/workspaces, floors, and buildings.
 Once buildings and floors are created, you can link them using parentId.
-A room/workspace's parent will be a floor.
-A floor's parent will be a building.
+A room/workspace's parent is a floor.
+A floor's parent is a building.

 You need to be assigned permissions before you can run this cmdlet.
 You must have either the Exchange MailRecipients role or the Places TenantPlacesManagement role.

 > [!CAUTION]
 > You might find additional parameters in the PowerShell cmdlet, but those are not currently supported.
 It is not recommended to use any parameter that is not documented on this page.
+>
 ## Examples

 ### Example 1